 Because of the nice beaches and fantastic diving and snorkeling, Roatán is a hugely popular cruise stop.
 Two or three times as many people got off the Getaway here than at any other port of call on this sailing.
 And unlike in other ports everyone got off as soon as we docked to meet their shore excursions.

-Takeaway 1: If you want to do a shore excursion, especially a visit to the reef, book it early on in your cruise and possibly before you leave home.
+Takeaway 1: If you want to do a shore excursion, especially a visit to the reef, book it early on in your cruise, ideally before you leave home.

 Takeaway 2: Be prepared to for a long line of people getting off the ship and for a fairly chaotic scene on the dock.

 We were fairly assertive about tracking down the people leading our shore excursion and still only caught up with them in the parking lot.